ApexPredator-InfoSec/AWAE-OSWE/README.md

 Searched for additonal vulnerabilities in the 3 lab machines.
 Improved exploits for 3 lab machines.
 Found additonal vulnerabilities in ATutor not covered in course modules or Extra Miles and coded exploits for them.
-Completed order and tudo challenges from bmdyy's github https://github.com/bmdyy/ (my solutions can be found https://github.com/ApexPredator-InfoSec/).
+Completed orderby and tudo challenges from bmdyy's github https://github.com/bmdyy/ (my solutions can be found https://github.com/ApexPredator-InfoSec/).